Rookout/deployment-examples/node-aws-lambda/README.md

 There are 3 simple steps to integrate Rookout into your existing Node application:

-1. Add the npm dependency `rookout`
+1. Add the Rookout SDK using the npm dependency `rookout`

 1. Wrap your lambda function with `rookout.wrap()`